Raiyuuki/Raiyuuki.github.io/content/Korean/Fried Chicken.md

 ###### 1st.
 Heat up the Oil, if you are unsure if the Oil is ready, drop a piece of Flour from the container in, if it rises up in 3 seconds, its perfect!

-###### 2nd. then add the Chicken in Batches, dont overcrowed the Chicken. stirr it in the beginning so it doesnt stick. they will be ready once they float up or after around 7 mins. when they are golden brown.
+###### 2nd. then add the Chicken in Batches, dont overcrowed the Chicken. stirr it in the beginning so it doesnt stick. they will be ready once they float up or after around 7 mins.
+Basically when they are golden brown!

+{{% notice Tip %}}
+If you are really unsure, just cut into it!
+{{% /notice %}}

 ## And thats it! serve it like that or with Rice! but....if you want a nice sauce to go with it! keep reading.